gbmitchell/math4610/HW5/problem_7.md

     1.000e+00
     1.000e+00

 The output shows the matrix A augmented with vector b.
 Jacobi iteration completed after 2908 iterations and produced the expected solution vector x containing all ones.
 The first solution vector x was computed with serial programing and took 0.0030 seconds.
-The second solution vector x was computed with parallel programing and took 0.0025 seconds.
+The second solution vector x was computed with parallel programing and took 0.025 seconds.
+The parallel version takes longer in the case of a 7x7 matrix because it takes some overhead to set up the parallel threads.
+Running the code again with a matrix size of

 **Implementation/Code:** The following is the code for jacobiParallel()